July 30, 2019

 1. Understand your strategy: Domain name investors either follow the “quick flip” or “buy and hold” strategy, and these phrases are pretty explanatory.
 Choose which strategy you want to follow, or use a mix of both.

 2. Diversify your portfolio: The portfolio’s value should not be tied up in a single or few domain names because of concentrated risk.
-Feel free to acquire more domain names to balance your risks.
+If possible, acquire more domain names to balance your risks.

 3. Never overpay for an asset: Don’t be the inexperienced investor who overvalues and pays excessively for an asset.
 Ensure you get third-party evaluations before paying for a domain.
 This will help you to maximize your profit when you sell the domain.